 Why do independent grocers need ecommerce more than ever?
 There are a few things in life that are reasonable to call constant.
-First, people are creatures of habit, and second, they are not necessarily inherently lazy, certainly intrinsic to why as a species we have survived this long, is we perpetual strive to look for the easiest option.
+First, people are creatures of habit, and second, they are not necessarily inherently lazy, certainly intrinsic to why as a species we have survived this long, are we perpetually striving to look for the easiest option?

 You should always remember that the percentage of your target audience used to technology continues to grow, and your traditional audience leaves.

 A recent survey with 5,000-plus shoppers indicates that grocery ecommerce continues to grow in popularity with shoppers and they plan to increase their online shopping.
-In fact, while many may have tried online grocery shopping for the first time, probably because of the pandemic in the last few years, the survey showed that the shoppers who plan to increase their online shopping are growing daily.
+While many may have tried online grocery shopping for the first time, probably because of the pandemic in the last few years, the survey showed that the number of shoppers who plan to increase their online shopping are growing daily.

 The most staggering result from the survey shows that 80% of survey respondents said they would continue using online grocery ecommerce services in the next 12 months, the same as or more than they currently do now.
 This includes 87% of Millennial respondents (ages 24-40) and 78% of Gen X/Baby Boomers (41-70+).